 - Always check the privacy settings on your social media sites.
 Find out who has access to the information you’re posting.
 Will these people have access to information about the adoption?
 Also, be aware that friends can share your posts, which opens your information to a broader audience beyond who you know.

-With a private adoption, it’s important to remember that you have control and the final say in who adopts your child.
+With a private adoptions, it’s important to remember that you have control and the final say in who adopts your child.
 The decision will be between you and the adoptive parent; the professionals at Lifetime are there to look out for your best interests and help you along the way.
 Please do not hesitate to contact us or text us on our 24-hour hotline at 1.800.923.6784.
 We have compassionate and well-trained staff available throughout the day (and night!) to answer your questions about this adoption guide or Lifetime Adoption’s services for birth parents.

 Editor’s Note: This article was originally published on October 24, 2014, and has since been updated.